wix/Detox/README.md

 <img width="799" height="449" src="http://i.imgur.com/eoaDEYp.gif">

-## What does a detox test look like?
+## What does a Detox test look like?

 This is a test for a login screen, it runs on a device/simulator like an actual user: